 THINGS TO DO AT BINGIN BEACH ULUWATU

-As you know by now Bingin Beach is a hotspot for surfing.
+As you may know, Bingin Beach is a hotspot for surfing.
 If you would like to rent a surfboard there are a few surf shacks located right on the sand at Pantai Bingin that have a wide selection of boards to choose from.
-The cost for surfboard rental is 50,000 rupiah for 2- hours.
-Surf lessons are also available at Bingin Beach, just inquire at the surfboard rental shacks.

-If you are not a keen surfer there is a lot of exploring to be done down at Bingin Beach.
-Head south along the sand and around the rocky outcrops to find smaller secluded Uluwatu beaches and abandoned beach shacks at the base of the Bingin Beach Cliffs.
+If you are not a keen surfer there is a lot of exploring to be done down at this epic Uluwatu beach.
+Head south along the sand and around the rocky outcrops to find smaller secluded beaches and abandoned beach shacks at the base of the Bingin Beach Cliffs.

-For food, my favourite Bingin Beach restaurants are Kelly’s Warung and Lucky Fish.
+For food, my favorite Bingin Beach restaurants are Kelly’s Warung and Lucky Fish.

 #5 BALANGAN BEACH